neobrain/nihstro/docs/nihcode_spec.md

  `condition` may either be an identifier of a boolean uniform or a conditional expression.
 Examples for conditional expressions are `cc.x`, `!cc.x`, `!cc.xy`, `cc.x && !cc.y`, and `cc.x || cc.y`, where `{!}cc.xy` is equivalent to `{!}cc.x && {!}cc.y`. `target_label` and `return_label` must be label identifiers.
 Their meaning depends on the given opcode.

-A full instruction set reference is planned to be drafted.
-Until that is done, refer to http://3dbrew.org/wiki/Shader_Instruction_Set for documentation on the various opcodes.
+For a full instruction set reference, go to [instruction set reference](instruction_set.md).
+You may also want to refer to [3dbrew](http://3dbrew.org/wiki/Shader_Instruction_Set) for low-level documentation on each opcode.
 Is is suggested that you take a look at the nihstro examples to get a better picture of how to apply that information.

 ## Include Statements
 `.include "filename"`